Finding the right SEO agency, consultancy, or expert can be difficult.

 An internal content producer, even a relatively junior one, will quickly gain a nuanced understanding for your customers and the type of content they’d want to see much faster than an SEO agency can.

-What an SEO agency (or consultancy or freelancer) can really do to add value to a business with an active marketing department is to solve any technical SEO issues, and then provide a framework for non-technical marketers to be able to manage SEO within as they produce new content on an ongoing basis.
+What an SEO agency (or consultancy or freelancer) can really do to add value to a business with an active marketing department is to solve any technical SEO issues like Google image search optimization, and then provide a framework for non-technical marketers to be able to manage SEO within as they produce new content on an ongoing basis.

 If an internal marketer with a finger on the pulse of your community can leverage a basic knowledge of SEO to write basic tags and research topics to write about, they will do a better job of this than an agency.